- Assessor / Recorder

 Your certificate(s) are usually mailed within 2 business days from receipt.

-Please be advised the county assessor / recorders office can only accept payment in the following forms: check, money order or cash.
+Please be advised that other than online orders, the Alpine County Assessor / Recorders office can only accept payment in the following forms: check, money order or cash.
 No debit or credit cards.

 For questions regarding certificates, email Jeanette Millar or call (530) 694-2283.

 Recording hours: Monday through Friday 9:00 a.m. to 12 p.m. and 1 p.m. to 4:00 p.m. - excluding holidays